 2. Provide tax credit information at child support decisions.

-Work with a court to help get parents tax credit information when child support obligations are being established.
+Work with a court to help get parents tax credit information when child support obligations are being set up.
 Decisions about which parent claims the child as a dependent for tax purposes are often made at this time.
-Provide parents with information about the CTC while they’re learning about the process for establishing child support.
+Provide parents with information about the CTC while they’re learning about the process for setting up child support.

 3. Enlist employers to reach out to their employees.

-Employers are well-positioned to disseminate tax credit information to their employees.
+Employers are well-positioned to hand out tax credit information to their employees.
 A special note about the availability of the CTC may be of particular interest to non-custodial parents whose child support payments are being deducted from their paycheck.

 4. Reach out to workers in school or training programs.